Suzuki Jimny Review

 "It’s a functional cabin.
 You can operate all the buttons, switches and levers wearing gloves, and the pedals are far enough apart for you to wear boots or even wellies for driving."

 Most drivers will be able to find a seating position that suits.
-It’s quite high up, while pulling a lever underneath the seat lets you slide the seat back and forth.
+It’s quite high up, while pulling a lever underneath the seat lets you slide the seat back and forth (although movement is limited on van models).
 The steering wheel can be dropped up or down, but it doesn’t adjust for reach.
 This could be an issue if you’ve got long arms and short legs.

 The seats themselves aren’t exactly cosseting.
 They’re quite firm, with a flat base and little in the way of side bolsters to hold you in place during cornering.
 There’s no adjustable lumbar support, obviously, and you could well find yourself feeling a few aches after a long journey.
-That said, the heated seats on the SZ5 are a definite nice-to-have.
+That said, the heated seats on the SZ5 are a definitely nice to have.

 The old-fashioned dials behind the steering wheel are easy to read (although would it have been too difficult for the speed to be displayed in 10mph increments?), and all the switchgear is pretty much where you’d expect to find it.
 The exception is the electric window buttons, which are down by the gear stick.
 You’ll soon get used to that.